somework/p2p-path-finder/docs/getting-started.md

 $bestPath = $outcome->paths()->first();

 // Build a human-friendly route using hopsAsArray()
+// Use hopsAsArray() when you need a plain list (e.g., for serialization or string building).
+// Use hops() when you want lazy, collection-style iteration without materializing an array.
 $route = [];
 foreach ($bestPath->hopsAsArray() as $index => $hop) {
     if (0 === $index) {